 Let’s talk fruit:

 But as mentioned above, not all sugar is created equal.
 Well specifically, not all fructose is created equal!
 Fruits are very high in fructose, but they do not cause the disease risks like the isolated high fructose corn syrup and other “free sugars” added into food products do.
-The sugar from these natural foods have vitamins, minerals, & antioxidants that when consumed as a whole food, can be beneficial to the body regardless of the natural sugar.
+The sugar from these natural foods have vitamins, minerals, fiber, & antioxidants that when consumed as a whole food can be beneficial to the body regardless of the natural sugar content.
 Therefore, fruit can be considered a great snack or dessert option when a sweet treat is desired.
-Eat up!
+Don’t let anyone tell you bananas are bad - eat up!

 Seasonal summer fruits include berries, apricots, peaches, plums, watermelon, cantaloupe, grapes, figs, mango and many more!
 Stock up on these fruits this season.
 You can add them to water or sparkling water to avoid the sugars found in sodas!